 You may also need to add extra dabs of toothpaste to stubborn areas.
 Let it sit for a few minutes.

 Next, polish your piece with a soft, clean cloth.
 When the gleam starts coming back to your liking, rinse your piece with cool water.
-Dry it with a microfiber cloth.
+Buff dry it with a microfiber cloth.

 Tips to Keep Brass Looking Brand New